e-ditiones/Annotator/README.md

 #### Lemmatisation

-1. The virtual env to be used is `env`.
+1. The virtual env to be used is `seg`.

 2. install lemmatisation models
 ```